Melarok/jasco-jws-converter/README.md

 # Jasco .jws to .csv converter
-This project aims to read JWS files obtained from Jasco spectrometers and batch convert them to csv format.
+This project aims to read JWS files obtained from Jasco spectrometers and batch convert them to csv files.

 ## Dependencies
 This project depends on these modules: (you can install them via pip)